 - Visitors must have a proper and valid identification card (ID); - Proper dress is required.
 No gang attire; no provocative garments; no clothing promoting drug use and/or illicit activities; - Visitors shall adhere to the visiting rules and regulations of the juvenile facility.
-All rules - must be posted at the visitor's entrance; - No electronic devices (Cell phones, smart watches, tablets, etc.) - No personal items, except a locker key and an identification card.
-Lockers shall be available for visitors to store personal items; - All visitors shall pass through a metal detector and/or be searched via a hand-held metal - detector (wand); - No food/drink; - Any person who is in possession of or brings drugs, tear gas, weapons, or alcohol into a county juvenile facility will be prosecuted under 871.5 WIC; - Any visitor suspected of being under the influence of alcohol or a controlled substance will not be admitted into the facility; - Any visit may be terminated or denied at the discretion of the SPO or DO for reasons including but not limited to: safety and security issues (i.e. Youth's behavior has become negative, disruptive or argumentative causing him/her to become a threat to the safety of themselves or others), failure to comply with the rules and regulations posted at each facility; - All medication brought into the juvenile facility for a youth shall be given directly to onsite health care staff for approval;
+All rules must be posted at the visitor's entrance; - NO CELL PHONES; no personal items, except a locker key and an identification card.
+Lockers shall be available for visitors to store personal items; - All visitors shall pass through a metal detector and/or be searched via a hand-held metal detector (wand); - No food/drink; - Any person who is in possession of or brings drugs, tear gas, weapons, or alcohol into a county juvenile facility will be prosecuted under 871.5 WIC; - Any visitor suspected of being under the influence of alcohol or a controlled substance will not be admitted into the facility; - Any visit may be terminated or denied at the discretion of the SPO or DO for reasons including but not limited to: safety and security issues (i.e. Youth's behavior has become negative, disruptive or argumentative causing him/her to become a threat to the safety of themselves or others), failure to comply with the rules and regulations posted at each facility; - All medication brought into the juvenile facility for a youth shall be given directly to onsite health care staff for approval;

-CLOTHING AND PERSONAL CARE ITEMS:

-You will be provided with clean clothing, footwear and personal items upon admittance to the juvenile facility.
+CLOTHING AND PERSONAL CARE ITEMS: You will be provided with clean clothing, footwear and personal items upon admittance to the juvenile facility.
 Clothing will fit reasonably, be laundered on a regular basis and be in good condition.
 Underwear shall remain with you throughout your stay.
 Personal care items will be replaced, as needed, and will not be shared or re-issued to other youth.
 You will be supplied with the following clothing, bedding and hygiene items:

-Bedding Clothing Hygiene

-1 Blanket T-Shirt Toothbrush

-2 Sheets Sweatshirt Toothpaste

-Pillow and pillowcase Pants Soap

-Shorts Lotion

-Socks Deodorant

-Sleeper Shirt Shampoo

-Sleeper Shorts Conditioner
+1 BlanketSoapSocks Shorts2 SheetsLotionT-Shirt PantsPillow and pillowcaseDeodorantSweatshirt Bra

-Bra Feminine Hygiene Products
+Shower Shoes Shampoo/Conditioner Underwear (new/non-disposable) Towel Feminine Hygiene Products Sleeper Shorts/Sleeper Shirt

-Underwear (new/non-disposable) Pick or Comb
+Tennis Shoes Pick or Comb Hair Ties (long hair

-Tennis Shoes Hair Ties (long hair must be pulled back)
+Toothbrush/Toothpaste must be pulled back)

-Shower Shoes Towel